Help improve this page

 -

-Any call made to the Amazon EKS default service endpoint is automatically routed through the interface endpoint over the private Amazon network.
+Automatic Routing: Any call to the Amazon EKS default service endpoint is automatically directed through the interface endpoint, ensuring private and secure connectivity.